ajcrites/ts-config-mobiquity/README.md

 You may also want to use `jsx-use-translation-function` for projects requiring i18n, but this won't be necessary for all projects so it was excluded as a default.

-**Note:** I also left of `jsx-no-lambda` as I'm not familiar enough with React to suggest a consistent way around it.